mevaristo/bogs/README.md

-# Bogs - Bog Observation GIS System
+# BOGS - Bog Observation GIS System
 ## A cryptozoology and geotechnology project